 "What happens in the classroom obviously affects equity, but the relationships between schools, parents and communities also matter."

 Kura/schools/ECE settings/Kāhui Ako should develop guidelines in consultation with the members of their wider community.
 The parents, whānau and iwi of gifted learners need to be involved in meaningful ways rather than being simply informed about what is happening.
 This means regular consultation with parents and whānau part of the kura/school/ECE setting’s ongoing focus on building a partnership with the community.

-Gifted and talented learners can make valuable contributions to the development and review of their education.
+Gifted learners can make valuable contributions to the development and review of their education.
 Kura/school/ECE setting/Kāhui Ako may also require an outside “expert” to guide them in developing their guidelines.

 While there is no single recipe for developing guidelines, the following are important aspects of both initial development and later review:

 A collaborative inquiry approach to developing and implementing kura/school/ECE setting/Kāhui Ako plans and procedures and provision ensures a process of self-review that is cohesive and ongoing.
 Such an approach builds participants’ knowledge of how to support gifted learners effectively.